Rematriation: Use of the term

 ReMatriate Collective is the name of a non-profit, multi-media initiative that aims to put the concept of rematriation into practice through film production, content creation, and community engagement and outreach specifically designed for Indigenous audiences.
 Founded by Michelle Schenandoah, the initiative began with Rematriation Magazine, eventually expanding to include more avenues of storytelling.
 As a community of Haudenosaunee and Indigenous women, rematriation works to shift harmful and simplified narratives, defy stereotypes, and use personal experiences for positive change and connection.
-In addition to its name and Indigenous heritage, the group interacts with the concept of rematriation through furthering education and creating gatherings and spaces solely tailored to Indigenous women and their experiences.
+In addition to its name and Indigenous heritage, the group interacts with the concept of rematriation through furthering education and creating gatherings and spaces for Indigenous women and their experiences.
 Through the uplifting of these underrepresented voices, they aim to recenter Indigenous communities and raise awareness about human's need to live in balance with Mother Earth.

 Rematriation is also the name of a 2022 documentary film describing the threat of logging to British Columbia's last untouched old-growth forest, Fairy Creek (Ada'itsx) on Vancouver Island, and the indigenous-led protests that followed.

 Many land trust organizations actively publicize their support for the rematriation movement.
 For example, the Sogorea Te' Land Trust introduced the "Rematriate the Land Fund", which produces and obtains funds specifically dedicated to funding the return of stewardship of Indigenous lands and all related costs.
 They, too, have actively publicized the importance of the movement, erecting billboards (in conjunction with the NDN Collective) reading "REMATRIATE THE LAND".

-Sogorea Te’ Land Trust also used rematriation as a means of addressing systemic violence that still affects Indigenous communities in contemporary climates.
-Such an example is the Trust's honoring of Jakelin Caal Maquin, a “seven-year-old Qʼeqchiʼ (Guatemalan) that passed away unjustly while in custody of US border patrol” (Sogorea Te’ Land Trust, Lisjan).
+Sogorea Te' Land Trust also used rematriation as a means of addressing systemic violence that still affects Indigenous communities in contemporary climates.
+Such an example is the Trust's honoring of Jakelin Caal Maquin, a "seven-year-old Qʼeqchiʼ (Guatemalan) that passed away unjustly while in custody of US border patrol" (Sogorea Te' Land Trust, Lisjan).

 Cultural Significance

-Rematriation is also a concept prominent in works of art by indigenous artists or those honoring indigenous peoples.
+Rematriation is also a concept in works of art by indigenous artists or those honoring indigenous peoples.
 One example is that of Metís artist and researcher Lara Felsing.
 Felsing's projects focus on the use and projection of three three concepts: kinship, reciprocity, and rematriation.
-In her 2023 exhibition Blanket Ceremony for the Forest, Felsing describes utilizing the concept of rematriation through the inclusion of historical wool blankets in the patchwork blankets that were wrapped around trees.
+In her 2023 exhibition Blanket Ceremony for the Forest, Felsing describes using the concept of rematriation through the inclusion of historical wool blankets in the patchwork blankets that were wrapped around trees.
 She purchased the blankets from a local museum after they were discovered stored with other rations in case of a nuclear attack during the 1950s nuclear scares.
 She describes her use of the blankets as an act of returning to the sacred mother by writing:

 "[t]hey are for sale after being unboxed—after being discovered in the basement of the post office, initially stored along with food and medical supplies in the event of a nuclear attack.
 I wanted to apply the same gesture of safety and protection to the forest that the National Security Strategic Stockpile reserved for the humans in this area back in 1952."